Let’s say you approach a lender looking to get a business loan.

 Collateral is some sort of asset or property that you offer to a lender to obtain a loan.
-In the case the borrower fails to make the promised payments, the lender can take advantage of the collateral to recoup the losses.
+In case you fail to make the promised payments, the lender can take advantage of the collateral to recoup the losses.

 Let’s assume you need to borrow $100,000 to start your business.
-Since you’re new in the business, the bank may hesitate to lend you the money, so the lender may require that you pledge your home as collateral (provided that the value of your house is similar or above $100,000) and as a guaranty that can be seized if you don’t return your loan.
+Since your business is quite new, the bank may hesitate to lend you the money.
+So they may require you to pledge your home as collateral (provided that the value of your house is similar or above $100,000) as a guaranty that can be seized if you don’t return your loan.